Skip to Content

 Florida has a rich history of rodeos in its small towns.
 One of the longest lasting traditional rodeos (70+ years) and the southernmost rodeo in the United States is in Homestead.

-Gasparilla Pirate Fest, Tampa
+Gasparilla Pirate Fest

 Colorful, fully-rigged pirate ship Jose Gasparilla magically appears at the south end of Hillsborough Bay, where the invading Ye Mystic Krewe of Gasparilla are met by a flotilla of pleasure craft.
 The mock sea battle is followed by a Mardi Gra-like parade.

 The historic downtown in Dade City fills with as many as 35,000 people for this free event celebrating the tangy little fruit grown locally.
 Along with dozens of booths and live entertainment, a highlight is tasting kumquat treats, from kumquat pie to kumquat cookies to kumquat salsa.
 Free shuttles run from two satellite parking areas –the Pasco County Fairgrounds on State Road 52 and next to Jarrett Ford on US Hwy 301 Truck Route.
-On the preceding Thursday and Friday, the kumquat growers open their groves and packing houses for tours.

 February 2024 festivals in Florida